The 10 Best (and 6 Worst) TSR Games that Weren't D&D

 1) Marvel Super Heroes

-There have been lots of superhero games (Champions, DC Heroes), but TSR's foray into the genre was notable not only for licensing Marvel characters, but for capturing the spirit of the comics, too.
-For example, the power levels were hyperbolic and completely in keeping with the merry Marvel method: Spiderman's Agility doesn't just have a number--it's Amazing.
-(Though the Hulk's strength, it must be noted, was far above simply Incredible.)
-Playing this game was like actively participating in an issue of Marvel Team-Up -- it was familiar and fun and completely out of continuity -- and you liked it that way.
-'Nuff said.
+There have been lots of superhero games (Champions, DC Heroes), but TSR’s foray into the genre was notable not only for licensing Marvel characters, but for capturing the spirit of the comics, too.
+For example, the power levels were hyperbolic and completely in keeping with the merry Marvel method: Spiderman’s Agility doesn’t just have a number–it’s Amazing.
+(Though the Hulk’s strength, it must be noted, was far above simply Incredible.)
+Playing this game was like actively participating in an issue of Marvel Team-Up — it was familiar and fun and completely out of continuity — and you liked it that way.
+‘Nuff said.

 The crap games are on the next page.